 Importance of Basic Life Support (BLS) for Child Choking

-Delayed or inadequate BLS, on the other hand, can lead to oxygen deprivation, brain injury, cardiac arrest, and even fatal outcomes.
+Delayed or inadequate BLS, on the other hand, leads to oxygen deprivation, brain injury, cardiac arrest, and even fatal outcomes.
 Recognizing the importance of prompt BLS and understanding potential outcomes emphasizes the need for proper training and preparedness to respond effectively to choking emergencies involving children.

 Preventing Choking Incidents